kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### Istio upgrade to 1.7.4

 With this release, we have upgraded Istio from 1.5.10 to 1.7.4.
 This version of Istio requires Kubernetes 1.16 or higher.
 Find more details in the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md) and the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).
-This upgrade resulted in two known issues which are documented [here](#known-issues).
+This upgrade resulted in two [known issues](#known-issues).

 ## Console